About mobile ads

-- Click on the Settings tab.
+- Click the Settings tab.

 - In the "Devices" section, find "Mobile devices with full browsers" in the table.

-- In the Bid adj. column, click on the pencil icon to enter or edit a bid adjustment.
+- In the Bid adj. column, click the pencil icon to enter or edit a bid adjustment.

 - To reduce your bids on mobile devices by 100%, select Decrease by from the drop-down menu and enter "100%".

-- Click on Save.
+- Click Save.